fessionalpro/wings-doc/src/en/4-warlock/4f-api-oauth.md

 ## 4F.5.OkHttpClient

-若第三方Api没有SDK，需要走Http调用，推荐使用OkHttp，Wings也做了以下的封装，
+If the 3rd Api does not have SDK and needs Http calls, it is recommended to use OkHttp, and Wings also made the following utility.

-* OkHttpClientHelper - 可获得Wings配置好的HttpClient及辅助方法
+* OkHttpClientHelper - can get the Wings configured HttpClient and helper methods
-* OkHttpTokenClient - 自动完成基于Header的Token验证功能
+* OkHttpTokenClient - automatically complete the Header-based Token authentication
-* OkHttpTokenizeLogin - 传统Form登录的Token验证
+* OkHttpTokenizeLogin - Token validation for traditional Form login
-* OkHttpTokenizeOauth - OAuth2的Token验证
+* OkHttpTokenizeOauth - Token authentication for OAuth2
-* OkHttpRedirectNopInterceptor - 在follow重定向时，是否可暂时不follow
+* OkHttpRedirectNopInterceptor - Whether to temporarily not follow when follow redirects